rajachristopher/rajachristopher.github.io/README.md

 Work & Learning Experiences
 --------------------------

-• HCL Technologies as Lead Engineer from Nov,2021 - Present
+• HCL Technologies as Associate Manager from Nov,2021 - Present

 • Apexon as Senior RPA Developer from Jun,2018 - Nov,2021